Country selection

 D-No2021-0415 further states that consensus is the basic principle governing the functioning of the CIESS/USTTB.
 If consensus is not reached, the decision may be made by a relative majority vote.
 The president must have an additional vote if a majority does not emerge.
 The president may propose that the committee sessions be extended to observers in an advisory capacity.

-As per DecreeNo2019-0247, the INSP EC meets each time as needed, mainly for reviewing protocols submitted for its approval, upon convocation by its president, or at the request of two thirds of its members.
+As per DecreeNo2019-0247, the INSP EC meets as needed, mainly for reviewing protocols submitted for its approval, when convened by its president, or at the request of two thirds of its members.
 The EC members are appointed by the Minister of Health and Social Development for a period of three (3) years and it is renewable.

 Overview

-Per MLI-17, all six (6) ECs in Mali follow the International Council for Harmonisation (ICH)’s Guideline for Good Clinical Practice E6(R2) (MLI-7).
+Per MLI-17, all ECs in Mali are required to follow the International Council for Harmonisation (ICH)’s Guideline for Good Clinical Practice E6(R3) (MLI-5).

-Per MLI-17, Mali’s ECs also require researchers to comply with MLI-7.
+Per MLI-17, Mali’s ECs also require researchers to comply with MLI-5.

 National Ethics Committee for Health and Life Sciences (CNESS)

-According to DecreeNo02-200, the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)) was established by the Ministry of Health and Social Development (Ministère de la Santé et du Développement Social (MSDS)) as an advisory committee on ethical issues raised by advances in knowledge in the fields of medicine, pharmacy, biology, health, and other life sciences, and to make recommendations in these areas.
+According to DecreeNo02-200, the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)) was established by the Ministry of Health and Social Development (Ministère de la Santé et du Développement Social (MSDS)) as an advisory committee to address ethical issues arising from advances in knowledge in the fields of medicine, pharmacy, biology, health, and other life sciences, and to make recommendations in these areas.

 Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB)

-As indicated in D-No2021-0415, the mission of the Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB) (Comité Institutionnel d'Éthique de la Recherche en Santé et en Sciences de la Vie/Université des Sciences, des Techniques et des Technologies de Bamako) is to give opinions on the ethical problems raised by the progress of research in the field of health and life sciences and to make recommendations on these subjects.
+As indicated in D-No2021-0415, the mission of the Institutional Ethics Committee for Health and Life Sciences Research (Comité Institutionnel d'Éthique de la Recherche en Santé et en Sciences de la Vie (CIESS))/University of Sciences, Techniques and Technologies of Bamako (Université des Sciences, des Techniques et des Technologies de Bamako (USTTB)) is to give opinions on the ethical problems resulting from research progress in the fields of health and life sciences and to make recommendations on these subjects.
 See the D-No2021-0415 for additional information on the CIESS/USTTB’s responsibilities.

-Per the FMPOS-USTTB-ECProcs, in addition to complying with the MLI-7, the CIESS/USTTB complies with the World Health Organization (WHO)’s Good Clinical Research Practices (MLI-3), the Declaration of Helsinki (MLI-16), and any other requirements in force in Mali.
+Per the FMPOS-USTTB-ECProcs, the CIESS/USTTB complies with the World Health Organization (WHO)’s Good Clinical Research Practices (MLI-3), the Declaration of Helsinki (MLI-16), and any other requirements in force in Mali.
 (Note: Per MLI-17, the CIESS/USTTB is still using the FMPOS-USTTB-ECProcs.)
-Additionally, per MLI-17, the CIESS/USTTB also follows the good clinical practice (GCP) guidelines prepared by the Collaborative Institutional Training Initiative (CITI) Program (MLI-13), and all new members are required to take the CITI training.
+Additionally, per MLI-17, the CIESS/USTTB also follows the MLI-5 guidelines.

 Per OrderNo2019-011, the National Institute of Public Health (Institut National de Santé Publique (INSP))’s mission is to set up a health watch system and epidemiological surveillance and to promote health policy and systems research.
 In accordance with LawNo2019-023, which ratifies OrderNo2019-011, the INSP established an EC as one (1) of its administrative and management bodies.
 Per OrderNo2019-011, taking into account the socio-cultural context, the INSP EC is charged with giving its opinions on response measures to health threats and crises, research projects and information programs, and education and communication.
 See also MLI-15 for additional information on the INSP.